jouellnyc/BB-ESP32-KIOSK/README.md

 #### What
-- Build your own MLB team kiosk  for your favorite team on a tiny device.
+- Build your own kiosk for your favorite baseball team on a tiny device.
 - If it's gametime the kiosk will refresh every 120 seconds.
 - If no game it will wait a few hours and retry.